Metrics & Monitoring

 List of synchronous instruments

-• router.http.request.duration_milliseconds: End-to-end duration of incoming requests in (histogram)
+: End-to-end duration of incoming requests in (histogram)router.http.requests.in_flight

-• router.http.requests.in_flight: Number of in-flight requests.
-(Only static and subgraph dimensions are attached)
+: Number of in-flight requests.
+(Only static and subgraph dimensions are attached)router.http.requests.error

 List of asynchronous instruments

-We collect the following metrics to get useful insights of the router runtime behavior.
+We collect the following metrics to gain useful insights into the router's runtime behavior.
+Asynchronous metrics are not exposed on the Prometheus endpoint.

-• server.uptime: Seconds since the server was initialized.
-Typically, this time represents how long a specific version of the graph has been running when polling from the controlplane is enabled.
+: Seconds since the server was initialized.
+Typically, this time represents how long a specific version of the graph has been running when polling from the controlplane is enabled.process.cpu.usage

-• process.cpu.usage: Total CPU usage of this process in percentage of host total CPU capacity
+: Total CPU usage of this process in percentage of host total CPU capacityprocess.runtime.go.mem.heap_alloc

-• process.runtime.go.mem.live_objects: Number of live objects is the number of cumulative Mallocs - Frees
+: Number of live objects is the number of cumulative Mallocs - Freesprocess.runtime.go.gc.count

 If you don't need runtime metrics, you can disable them in the config: